Justin Carpentier

 Biography

-I’m researcher in the Computer Science department at ENS and team leader of the Willow research group.
+I’m a robotics researcher at Inria, attached to the Computer Science department at ENS.
+Since August 2023, I’m the team leader of the Willow research group.
 My research activities revolves around Robotics, Perception, Machine Learning, Optimization and Control.

 I received my degree in Computer Science and Applied Mathematics with highest honor from Ecole Normale Supérieure de Cachan in 2013.
 In 2014, I was a visiting student inside the Optimization in Robotics and Biomechanics group with Katja Mombaur at the University of Heidelberg, Germany.